What is the Last Mile?

 - The size of the company or third-party logistics provider

 - The number of orders picked and packed each day

 - The frequency with which the carrier picks up orders

 - The proximity of delivery points to the warehouse or distribution center

 - The location of the warehouse (ex: rural or urban)

 - The number of deliveries along the route and number of routes

 Each of the things on this list affects last mile delivery differently.
 For example, a larger company with a higher number of daily orders may have shipments picked up from the warehouse every day or even multiple times a day.
 In comparison, a smaller company may only have a few pickups each week.

 In rural areas, delivery routes may be longer, with fewer stops spread across greater distances than routes in urban areas where delivery points are closer together.
 But in urban areas, there is the added challenge of traffic that may slow down the delivery process.

-The challenges and costs associated with last mile delivery have only gotten worse in recent years as the popularity of e-commerce continues to rise in the United States.
-Another major factor that affects the cost of last mile delivery is the free shipping movement.
+The challenges and costs associated with delivery have only increased as e-commerce continues to boom in the United States.
+Another major factor is the free shipping movement.
 Customers are becoming less willing to foot the bill for shipping, so retailers often end up eating delivery costs themselves.